|Title:||Guideline for the Employment of Graduate Students|

 According to the University’s policies and procedures related to student employment, graduate students may be employed as temporary, non-exempt hourly workers.
 These graduate students are not considered Graduate Assistants, and should not be coded or compensated as GAs, RAS, or TAs, and are not covered by the collective bargaining agreement.
 They may fulfill positions requiring various levels of skill and experience, from trainee-level jobs to supervisory and highly technical jobs.
 These jobs may support a wide range of University functions, including research, administration, information technology, fiscal management, library, maintenance, recreation/athletics, social services, academic services, public services, and the arts.
 The job duties, work hours, and schedules of graduate students employed on the student labor payroll are set by the hiring department.
 Levels of pay follow a set schedule depending on job requirements.
 Students on student labor receive bi-weekly paychecks for hours worked.
 Generally, it is expected that full-time students work no more than twenty hours per week, except during breaks when it is expected they will work no more than forty hours per week.
 Detailed information about student employment is available at http://studentjobs.uconn.edu/employment-guide/.

 Work-study is a federal need-based financial aid work program that allows students (including graduate students) to earn money to meet educational expenses as temporary, non-exempt hourly workers.
 These graduate students are not considered Graduate Assistants, and should not be coded or compensated as GAs, RAS, or TAs, and are not covered by the collective bargaining agreement.
-The jobs and levels of pay are the same as those available through student labor, but these are funded 75 percent by financial aid awards made by Office of Student Financial Aid Services and 25 percent by the hiring unit.
+The jobs and levels of pay are the same as those available through student labor, but these are funded 75 percent by financial aid awards made by Office of Student Financial Aid Services and 25 percent is centrally funded.
 Work hours and schedules depend on job requirements and are set by the hiring department, and work-study students receive bi-weekly paychecks for hours worked.
 The total number of hours a work-study student has available to work is dictated by the pay rate associated with their job and the amount of the student’s work-study award.
 Once the award is exhausted, a unit may continue to fund and employ the student in the same job on the student labor payroll.
 Detailed information about student employment is available at http://studentjobs.uconn.edu/employment-guide/.

 Interns and fellows